suchow/suchow.io/_posts/2011-08-01-snapshots.md

 On Friday night we start Shabbat in Jerusalem.
 (In hindsight, with all the flowers and people lining up and arranging themselves into various cute patterns, it must have looked an awful lot like a wedding ceremony.
 Intentional?
 In any case, it was very sweet.)
 Later, David, Adam and I perform a skit where we pretend to sing Adon Olam to the most inappropriate melodies we could think of, before finally settling on Boston's 'More Than a Feeling'.
 It goes over well.

 On Saturday night we have a little BYO*x* party out by the pool, where *x* is whatever beverage is on hand.
-David and I each bring a bottle of desert wine from Monday's vineyard tour, which presents a challenge because nobody has a bottle opener and the push-the-cork-down-through-the-neck method wasn't meant for these non-standard bottles with 6&#8243; of neck.
-Two pens and a handful of bleeding concierge fingers later, the open bottles are passed around in a way that would surely give my mother a heart attack, if not for the dangers of broken glass then for the added risk of contracting meningitis when drinking from a shared cup.
+David and I each bring a bottle of dessert wine from Monday's vineyard tour, which presents a challenge because nobody has a bottle opener and the push-the-cork-down-through-the-neck method wasn't meant for these non-standard bottles with 6&#8243; flamingoed necks.
+Two pens and a handful of bleeding concierge fingers later, the open bottles are passed around in a way that would surely give my mother a heart attack, if not for the dangers of broken glass, then for the added risk of contracting meningitis when drinking from a shared cup.
 (Everyone survives.)

 {% include separator.html %}

-At Yad Vashem we pass what must be 200 armed soldiers, and I'm comforted knowing that we could probably survive a skirmish on this hill should we get caught in the middle of one.
+At Yad Vashem we pass what must be 200 armed soldiers, and I'm comforted to know that we could probably survive a skirmish on this hill, were we to get caught in the middle of one.
 Guns aren't all that frightening when everyone has one strapped to his shoulder.
-In the US, the only guns I see are the semiautomatics carried by those guards at Grand Central with the dogs meant to sniff out narcotics, but I understand this says more about me than it does about the US and its attitude towards guns.
+In the US, the only guns I see are the semiautomatics carried by those guards at Grand Central with the dogs that sniff out narcotics, but I understand this says more about me than it does about the US and its attitude towards guns.

 {% include separator.html %}